-Plantar fasciitis is an injury that quite a number of our subscribers messaged me about, asking for more information.
+Plantar fasciitis is an injury that quite a number of our subscribers messaged me about.
 The typical heel pain that comes with this often stubborn injury is often quite debilitating and can hang around for a long time if not managed properly.

 Thankfully, there are a number of simple techniques you can treat your plantar fasciitis at home – or more specifically deal with some of the common contributing factors, such as tightness in the calf muscles.

 Let’s start with understanding the anatomy around the bottom of the foot and ankle region.
 The plantar fascia runs from the heel bone the calcaneus, along the bottom of the foot, and across the metatarsal heads, the balls of the foot.
 As we walk and run, the action of us loading the toes adds tension to the plantar fascia, which helps create a more rigid foot and solid base to push-off through.